University of Notre Dame: Hesburgh era: 1952–1987

 Theodore Hesburgh served as president for 35 years (1952–1987).
 Under his presidency, Notre Dame underwent huge growth and transformation from a school mostly known for its football to a top-tier university, academic powerhouse, and preeminent Catholic university.
 The annual operating budget rose by a factor of 18, from $9.7 million to $176.6 million; the endowment by a factor of 40, from $9 million to $350 million; and research funding by a factor of 20, from $735,000 to $15 million.
 Enrollment nearly doubled from 4,979 to 9,600; faculty more than doubled from 389 to 950, and degrees awarded annually doubled from 1,212 to 2,500.

 Hesburgh made Notre Dame coeducational.
 Women had graduated every year since 1917, but they were mostly religious sisters in graduate programs.
-In the mid-1960s, Notre Dame and Saint Mary's College developed a co-exchange program whereby several hundred students took classes not offered at their home institution, an arrangement that added undergraduate women to a campus that already had a few women in the graduate schools.
-After extensive debate, merging with St. Mary's was rejected, primarily because of the differential in faculty qualifications and pay scales.
+In the mid-1960s, Notre Dame and Saint Mary's College developed a co-exchange program whereby several hundred students took classes not offered at their home institution.
+After extensive debate, merging with St. Mary's was rejected, primarily because of the different faculty qualifications and pay scales.
 "In American college education," explained Charles E. Sheedy, Notre Dame's dean of Arts and Letters, "certain features formerly considered advantageous and enviable are now seen as anachronistic and out of place. ...
 In this environment of diversity, the integration of the sexes is a normal and expected aspect, replacing separatism."
-Thomas Blantz, Notre Dame's vice president of Student Affairs, added that coeducation "opened up a whole other pool of very bright students".
 Two of the residence halls were converted for the newly admitted female students that first year, with two more converted the next school year.
 In 1971, Mary Ann Proctor, a transfer from St. Mary's, became the first female undergraduate.
-The following year, Mary Davey Bliley became the first woman to graduate from the university, with a bachelor's degree in marketing.
+The following year, Mary Davey Bliley became the first woman to graduate from the university with a bachelor's degree in marketing.
 In 1978, a historic district comprising 21 contributing buildings was listed on the National Register of Historic Places.

 Recent history

-In the 18 years Edward Malloy was president, the school's reputation, faculty, and resources grew rapidly.
+In the eighteen years Edward Malloy was president, the school's reputation, faculty, and resources grew rapidly.
 He added more than 500 professors and the academic quality of the student body improved dramatically, with the average Scholastic Assessment Test (SAT) score rising from 1240 to 1460.
 The number of minority students more than doubled, the endowment grew from $350 million to more than $3 billion, the annual operating budget rose from $177 million to more than $650 million, and annual research funding improved from $15 million to more than $70 million.
 Notre Dame's most recent (2014) capital campaign raised $2.014 billion, far exceeding its goal of $767 million.
 It was the largest in the history of Catholic higher education, and the largest of any university without a medical school at the time.